 - Internet Matters - Helping parents to keep children and young people safe online through expert support and practical tips to help children and young people benefit from connected technology and the internet safely and smartly.

-- Net Aware - A guide to social networks, apps and games.
+- Keeping Children Safe Online - Is a guide to social networks, apps and games from the NSPCC

 - Thinkuknow - Thinkuknow is the education programme from NCA-CEOP, a UK organisation which protects children and young people both online and offline.
 It provides age specific guidance for children, young people and parents.